 Some studies even show that UV exposure in childhood is a major factor in determining the risk level of future skin cancer (3).

 How can you get out of the house without exposing your baby to harmful sun side effects?

-The Skin Cancer Foundation provides a number of useful tips depending on your baby’s age:
+The Skin Cancer Foundation provides some useful tips depending on your baby’s age:

 There is never a time when the suggestions on this list will not apply to your child, no matter their age.

-We know safety will always be your first priority when it comes to your baby.
-As with any other product you use, it’s essential you understand how to use your baby beach tent correctly.
+We know safety will always be your priority when it comes to your baby.
+As with any other product you use, you must understand how to use your baby beach tent correctly.

 Here are four safety tips you should consider:

 A large plastic tent with a metal frame collapsing on your child is a sure way to cause some chaos.
 Always anchor your beach tent down.
 Use the included stakes and sandbags if provided.

 If those items are not included, place heavy, baby-safe items in the corners of the tent to weigh it down.
 Make sure you monitor how the tent is holding up if the weather gets rainy or windy.